MahamedHMahamoud/fullstack-nextjs-next_auth-mongodb-boilerplate/README.md

 Pages and Components

-- Login page: ./login.js
+Login page: ./login.js
   Includes a login form that collects the user's mobile number and password.
+  Works with preset mobile (123456789) and password (password) credentials for demonstration purposes.
   If the user is not logged in or the session is not set, allows them to enter their credentials and log in.
   If the user is logged in and the session is set, redirects them to the index page.
   When the user clicks the login button, the entered mobile number and password are sent to the [...nextauth].js page for authentication.

-- NextAuth page: ./api/auth/[...nextauth].js
+NextAuth page: ./api/auth/[...nextauth].js
   Receives the entered mobile number and password from the login page when the user clicks the login button.
   Calls the API authentication page with the user's credentials.
   Awaits the response from the API authentication page, which includes the authentication status and user data.
   If the user is authenticated successfully, redirects them to the index page and sets the session.
   If the authentication fails, returns an error message and redirects the user back to the login page to try again.
-  The boilerplate is initially set up to work with a hardcoded user object (John Doe, password: 123456789) for demonstration purposes.
-To connect to a MongoDB database, uncomment the API call section and comment out or remove the hardcoded user object section in the [...nextauth].js file.
+  The boilerplate is initially set up to work with a hardcoded user object (John Doe, mobile: 123456789, password: password) for demonstration purposes.
+To connect to a MongoDB database and API, uncomment the API call section and comment out or remove the hardcoded user object section in the [...nextauth].js file.

-- API authentication page: ./api/system/login.js
-  Receives the user's mobile number and password from the NextAuth page.
-  Connects to the MongoDB database and accesses the 'users' collection, where user credentials (mobile and password) are stored.
-  Searches the 'users' collection for a matching user with the provided mobile number and password.
-  If a matching user is found, verifies the user authentication status and sets it as authenticated.
-  If no matching user is found or the provided credentials are incorrect, sets the user authentication status as not authenticated.
-  Returns the authentication status (authenticated or not authenticated) and the user data (if authenticated) to the NextAuth page.
-  Prerequisite: You have a MongoDB database and a collection called users, with user credentials (mobile and password) stored.

-- Landing page: ./index.js
+Landing page: ./index.js
   Accessible only to authenticated users with an active session.
+  Displays the user's name and status from the session.
   Utilizes the getServerSideProps function to fetch data on the server-side before rendering the page. getServerSideProps checks the user's authentication status and session.
   If the user is authenticated and the session is set, the page is rendered.